connorkuljis/monorepo/README.md

 # monorepo

-an aircraft carrier if it were a codebase.
+a codebase if it were an aircraft carrier.